ExplicITConsulting/set-outlooksignatures.com/benefactorcircle.md

 ## Demo
-In your free interactive product demo, we show you the main features of the Benefactor Circle add-on and the Outlook add-in - interactively and with a focus on your actual needs.<br><a href="https://outlook.cloud.microsoft/book/demo.set-outlooksignatures@explicitconsulting.at/" target="_blank"><button class="button is-link is-normal is-hover">→ Schedule your personal demo now</button></a>
+In your free interactive product demo, we show you the main features of the Benefactor Circle add-on and the Outlook add-in - interactively and with a focus on your actual needs.

+<a href="https://outlook.cloud.microsoft/book/demo.set-outlooksignatures@explicitconsulting.at/" target="_blank"><button class="button is-link is-normal is-hover">→ Schedule your personal demo now</button></a>

 ## Financial benefits of using the Benefactor Circle add-on